 Reporting sequence:

-- Year 1: S2 climate disclosures (proposed mandatory from January 2027)
+- Year 1: S2 climate disclosures, excluding Scope 3 (proposed mandatory from January 2027)

 - Future: Additional topic standards (S3, S4, etc.) following S1 framework